Trumpetertimes/Sparse-Generation/README.md

 ## Other methods in comparison experiment

-P2BNet and Group RCNN were evaluated, yolov5s was trained with their pseudo labels generated.
+P2BNet, Group RCNN and PLUG were evaluated, yolov5s was trained with their pseudo labels generated.